Gricel-lee/Quantitative-patterns-DSL/README.md

 ![image](https://user-images.githubusercontent.com/63869574/150196304-8897aed0-87a8-4a98-ab49-5df1fddde94a.png)

-NOTE: If the genmodel needs to be change, delete these new 3 files, the "src" folder in the main Ecore project, and delete the three lines in the MANIFEST.MF file (to see the code select the tab MANIFEST.MF from underneath the opened file):
+NOTE: If the genmodel needs to be change: delete the "src" folder in the main Ecore project, the build.properties, plugin.properties and plugin.xml files; and delete the three lines in the MANIFEST.MF file (to see the code select the tab MANIFEST.MF from underneath the opened file).

 ![image](https://user-images.githubusercontent.com/63869574/150198010-c63cf6a9-2723-41e1-b595-07d18f4c3a60.png)